02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • February

-Breaking cybersecurity news — a hacker was arrested in Bangkok, Thailand, after being linked to data breaches affecting over 90 organizations worldwide.
-This incident highlights that cyber threats are not a distant problem — even Thailand has become a base of operations for international cybercriminals.
-This article analyzes the incident, Thailand's cybersecurity landscape, and the measures organizations must take to protect themselves.
+Major cybersecurity news — a hacker was arrested in Bangkok after being linked to data breaches from over 90 organizations worldwide This incident reflects that cyber threats are not distant problems — even Thailand has become an operations base for international cybercriminals.
+This article analyzes the incident, Thailand's cybersecurity situation, and strategies organizations must prepare

 What Happened?

-In February 2026, Thai police in cooperation with international law enforcement agencies arrested a key hacker suspect in the Bangkok area.
+In February 2026, Thai police, in cooperation with international law enforcement agencies, arrested a major hacker in the Bangkok area.
 The suspect was accused of:

-• Breaching systems of over 90 organizations worldwide — across both public and private sectors
+• Breaching systems of over 90 organizations worldwide — both public and private sectors

-• Stealing personal and business data — including customer information and financial records
+• Stealing personal and business data — including customer data and financial records

-• Selling stolen data on the Dark Web — profiting from cybercrime
+• Selling data on the Dark Web — profiting from cybercrime

-• Using Thailand as a base of operations — evading law enforcement in the country of origin
+• Using Thailand as an operations base — evading authorities in the country of origin

 Thailand's Cybersecurity Landscape in 2026

-This incident was not a coincidence — Thailand is facing a steadily increasing wave of cyber threats:
+This incident is no coincidence — Thailand is facing continuously increasing cyber threats:

 Indicator Situation

-Ransomware Remains the number one threat, especially in the financial and healthcare sectors
+Ransomware Remains the #1 threat, especially in finance and healthcare sectors

-Data Breaches Multiple government and private organizations have had data exposed on the Dark Web
+Data leaks Multiple government and private agencies had data exposed on the Dark Web

-PDPC (Personal Data Protection Committee) Has begun strictly enforcing PDPA penalties
+PDPC (Personal Data Protection Committee) Started seriously enforcing PDPA penalties

 Alarming Statistics

-According to the IBM X-Force Threat Intelligence Index 2026, the Asia-Pacific region remains the number one target for cyberattacks, with Unauthorized Access being the most popular attack vector.
+According to the IBM X-Force Threat Intelligence Index 2026 the Asia-Pacific region remains the #1 target of cyber attacks, with Unauthorized Access being the most popular attack vector

 From this incident, there are 5 critical lessons every organization must consider: